The Spirit of Cricket

 Cricket is a game that owes much of its unique appeal to the fact that it should be played not only within its Laws but also within the Spirit of the Game.
 Any action which is seen to abuse this spirit causes injury to the game itself.
 The major responsibility for ensuring the spirit of fair play rests with the captains*.

-* In colts cricket the responsibility must rest mainly with managers.
+* In junior cricket the responsibility must rest mainly with managers.

 The following is a brief guide to the good behaviour we expect:

 - Opponents should be treated with courtesy and respect; applaud their good play as well as that of your own team.

 - You will want to encourage your bowlers but keep this within reasonable bounds, there is no need for continual shouting and clapping.

 - Only fielders in a good position to see what happened should appeal.
 It can be counter productive to keep appealing.